-Age Defying Style… Dressing age appropriate with panache
+Age Defying Style… How to dress age appropriate with panache

 Dear School of Frocks: I’m so glad that there isn’t a web cam to catch my expression at the thought of wearing jumpers and printed sweaters- ouch!
 Unless your colleagues have any plans to relive the television moments of Sophia on Golden Girls, I think that they best lighten up on their geriatric style.